-DCAC is committed to providing a safe place for children and adolescents to begin the healing process after they have experienced criminal child abuse or witnessed a violent crime.
-DCAC's team of masters and doctoral level therapists and clinical social workers provide long-term, trauma-informed therapy to children of every age.
-Since child abuse affects the whole family, the services provided at DCAC are available at no cost to every child and their non-offending family members.
+DCAC provides a safe place for children and their families to begin the healing process after experiencing criminal child abuse or witnessing a violent crime.
+Our Clinical Services team consists of masters and doctoral level therapists and clinical social workers who provide long-term, evidence-based, trauma-informed therapy.
+Because the trauma of abuse affects the whole family, our services are provided at no cost to each child and their non-offending family members.

 Individual, family, and group therapy is offered for both children and their non-offending family members.
 Therapy services are offered in English and Spanish.
 Specialized therapy services available include:

 *The animal-handler team must be registered with one of the following organizations.
 For additional information on animal-assisted therapy, please contact Sylvia Morris.